TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/temp/auth-mfa-datacollectiondoc-ff.md

     "title": "Active Directory application single sign on issue", "fileAttachmentHint": null,
     "diagnosticCard": {
-        "title": "Problem with Azure Active Directory Conditional Access policies", "description": "Click here to use the new <a href='https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/diagnose/symptomId/ms_aad_dxp_signin_caDiagnoseAndSolveSummarySymptom&launchedFrom=casecreation'>Sign-in Diagnostic</a> Or provide additional input below to see a helpful diagnostic analysis.", "insightNotAvailableText": "Our troubleshooter did not detect any issues with your inputs."
+        "title": "Problem with Azure Active Directory Multi-Factor Authentication", "description": "Click here to use the new <a href='https://portal.azure.us/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/diagnose/symptomId/ms_aad_dxp_signin_caDiagnoseAndSolveSummarySymptom&launchedFrom=casecreation'>Sign-in Diagnostic</a> Or provide additional input below to see a helpful diagnostic analysis.", "insightNotAvailableText": "Our troubleshooter did not detect any issues with your inputs."
     },
     "formElements": [